Hamstring is absolutely fine, says Rohit | Sports-Games

 Hamstring is absolutely fine, says Rohit

-Rohit Sharma on Tuesday allayed concerns over his fitness, saying his "hamstring" is absolutely fine after the Mumbai Indians skipper returned to action after a two-week injury lay-off.
+Opener Rohit Sharma has said his "hamstring" is absolutely fine, allaying concerns over his fitness by returning to lead Mumbai Indians following a two-week injury lay-off.
 "I was happy to be back, it's been a while.
-I'm looking forward to playing a few more games here, let's see what happens.
-It (hamstring) is fine, absolutely," said Rohit at the post-match presentation after the 10-wicket loss to Sunrisers Hyderabad.
+I'm looking forward to play few more games here, let's see what happens.
+It (hamstring) is fine, absolutely," said Rohit at the post-match presentation after their 10-wicket loss to Sunrisers Hyderabad in the IPL on Tuesday.

 Mumbai also rested key bowlers like Trent Boult and Jasprit Bumrah for the game.
 The dew in the second innings once again made batting easier.